Nearly all businesses are being run from home. Chances are, your team has only seen each other over video conferences in the past year.

 Word has templates for reports, resumes, brochures, you name it.
 Not to mention, Word has automatic spell check, word count, and you can find synonyms for words with a right-click.

 With Google Docs, collaborating in real-time is a breeze.
-Just send the link to whomever you want to share with, and instantly you can both be on the same doc.
+Just send the link to whomever you want to share with, and instantly you can be on the same doc instantly.
 There are features to add comments, edit the doc directly, and leave suggestions.

 Data Processing: Microsoft Excel vs. Google Sheets